Email Throttling & Warm-Up

-There are many different hoops and hurdles an email has to go through to make it into the hands of your customers.
-One of the things that email clients (i.e., inboxes) look for when determining if they should deliver an email is the reputation of your IP address and your sending domain.
-Email reputation determines if your email could be spam or if it's safe to deliver.
+There are many different hurdles an email has to overcome to make it into the hands of your customers.
+The reputations of your domain and sending IP address are crucial for email clients (i.e., inboxes) for determining if they should deliver the email or flag it as spam.

 To prove that you are not a malicious sender, you must demonstrate consistency in your email-sending habits.
 OneSignal helps increase your domain reputation through a process called email warm-up.